4R3B3LatH34R7/MyanCalXL/README.md

 This is not an excuse nor gloating what I have done but just recording what I have encountered.
 I have to say it out loud that, it was not hard but it just was not a walk in the park either.

 I have just simply ported Mr. Yan Naing Aye's Javascript code to a working VBA code to be used in MS Excel.
 The original concept, theory and algorithm behind this whole thing belongs to Mr. Yan Naing Aye.
-I ported it all to VBA just to help our people (oppressed and terrorized by a group of military generals who are cruel, senseless and immoral beyond anything - still true, as of 04NOV2021) who are very resilient, yet content and thirsty for knowledge yet taken-advantage-of, misled and scammed by countless so-called IT tutors who claimed that they can teach all about excel in a week with fees sometimes as low as USD5 (imagine Stilgar's spit scene in the meeting with Leto Atreides, god forbid!)...
+I ported it all to VBA just to help our people (oppressed and terrorized by a group of military generals who are cruel, senseless and immoral beyond anything - still true, as of 04NOV2021) who are very resilient, yet content and thirsty for knowledge yet taken-advantage-of, misled and scammed (on facebook and off) by countless so-called IT tutors who claimed that they can teach all about excel in a week with fees sometimes as low as USD5 (imagine Stilgar's spit scene in the meeting with Leto Atreides, god forbid!)...

 This was taken yesterday on 03NOV2021.
 ![just finished](/images/MMRCalXL_in_ImmediateWindow.png).